Rairof/Discord-Theme/README.md

-Just a basic repo for discord themes.
+Just a basic repo for my discord themes.